igordejanovic/parglare/docs/grammar.md

 Here `Fields` is a non-terminal grammar symbol and it is defined as either a single `Field` or, recursively, as `Fields` followed by a string terminal `,` and than by another `Field`.
-It is not given here by `Field` might also be defined as a non-terminal, for example:
+It is not given here but `Field` could also be defined as a non-terminal.
+For example:

 ```
 Field = QuotedField | FieldContent;
 ```

-or it could be defined as a terminal:
+Or it could be defined as a terminal:

 ```
 Field = /[A-Z]*/
 ```

-This terminal definition uses regular expression.
+This terminal definition uses regular expression recognizer.

 !!! note